Container

 }

-it('should not create an instance until method is not invoked', () => {
+it('should not connect to SMTP until email is actually needed', () => {

 const container = createContainer();

-const flag = container.resolve<Flag>('Flag');
+const smtp = container.resolve<SmtpConnectionStatus>('SmtpConnectionStatus');

 });

-it('should create an instance only when some method/property is invoked', () => {
+it('should connect to SMTP only when sending email', () => {

 const container = createContainer();

-const flag = container.resolve<Flag>('Flag');
+const authService = container.resolve(AuthService);

 });

-it('should not create instance on every method invoked', () => {
+it('should only create one instance even with multiple method calls', () => {

 const container = createContainer();